clarin-eric/oai-harvest-manager/README.md

-oai-harvest-manager
+harvest-manager
 ===================

-OAI Harvest Manager is a Java application for managing OAI-PMH harvesting.
+The Harvest Manager is a Java application for managing (OAI-PMH) harvesting.
 It is intended to allow definition of a harvesting workflow (involving OAI harvesting and subsequent operations like transformations or mappings of metadata between schemata) in a few